 - Selenium and zinc (very important for healthy male fertility)

-These nutrients can also be found in BePure One, BePure Three and BePure Prenatal Nurture.
+These nutrients can also be found in BePure One, BePure Three and BePure Mum's One.
 For women, we recommend taking all three for three months prior to beginning to try and get pregnant.
 For men, take BePure One and BePure Zinc Restore.

 Eating During Pregnancy